Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

 7. If desired, click the *Inactive* radio button to deactivate the cost object temporarily.
 By default, the radio button is set to *Active*.
 The inactive cost object is then locked for postings.

- > [Info] If a cost object has already been posted to or allocated to a cost center, it cannot be set to inactive.
+ > [Info] If a cost object has already been posted to or allocated to a cost center, the cost object cannot be deactivated.
 A warning message is then displayed.

 8. Click the [SAVE & NEW] button.
-A small pop-up window confirms that the new cost object has been saved.
-The new cost object is displayed in the list.
+The *Saved* pop-up window is displayed.
+The cost object has been saved and is displayed in the list.

   ![Saved](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/Saved.png "[Saved]")